Theophilus London

-Theophilus Musa London (born February 23, 1987) is an American rapper and singer.
-A frequent collaborator of Kanye West, London was a producer on Donda 2 and was featured on West's 2015 single "All Day" which was nominated for several awards including two Grammys.
+Theophilus Musa London (born February 23, 1987) is an American rapper, singer, and record producer.
+He is best known for his guest appearance alongside Allan Kingdom and Paul McCartney on Kanye West's 2015 single "All Day", which peaked at number 15 on the Billboard Hot 100 and received two Grammy Award nominations.
+London has also worked on West's demo album Donda 2 (2022), as well as several of his unreleased projects.

-London has worked in the fashion industry, conducting fashion campaigns for designers like Karl Lagerfeld, Virgil Abloh, and Gucci.
-He has designed shoes for companies including Cole Haan and modelling for Tommy Hilfiger.
+London has worked in the fashion industry and conducted fashion campaigns for designers including Karl Lagerfeld, Virgil Abloh, and Gucci.
+He has designed footwear for companies including Cole Haan, and has modeled for Tommy Hilfiger.

 Early life and education

-London was born in Port of Spain, Trinidad & Tobago and later moved to New York City, specifically Flatbush, Brooklyn.
-He then moved to Mount Pocono, Pennsylvania where he attended his junior and senior years of high school.
+London was born in Port of Spain, Trinidad & Tobago, and later moved to New York City, specifically Flatbush, Brooklyn.
+He then moved to Mount Pocono, Pennsylvania, where he attended his junior and senior years of high school.
 He graduated in 2006 from Pocono Mountain East High School in Swiftwater, Pennsylvania.
 London grew up around Dominican, Puerto Rican, and Jamaican diasporas, going to local halls to learn the newest dances from Jamaica.
 He bought bootleg copies of albums by artists like Jay-Z, Mase, and Busta Rhymes.
 London's first performance was in 2002 at a local fair in Flatbush at the age of 16.
-After hearing his own recording around 2004-2005, London decided he wanted to pursue a career in the music industry.
+After hearing his own recording around 2004–2005, London decided he wanted to pursue a career in the music industry.